Editor's Note: This post was originally published in 2017, it was updated in January 2023.

-Generative design is promising to revolutionize products and the way they’re made.
-Drawing on cloud computing and artificial intelligence (AI), generative design creates optimized models that are different than what standard engineering processes come up with on their own.
+Generative design revolutionizes products and the way they’re made.
+Drawing on cloud computing and artificial intelligence (AI), generative design creates optimized models that are different than what standard engineering processes come up with.
 How exactly?
-Here are the basics:
+Read on to learn the basics.

-Generative design is a technology in which 3D models are created and optimized by computer software.
+Generative design is a technology in which 3D models are created and optimized by cloud computing and AI.
 A user sets up requirements for the model, such as manufacturing processes, loads, and constraints, and then the software offers designs that meet those requirements.

-Fortunately, especially for novices, the software can help them explore constraints too.
-For example, you could setup a design for 3D printing.
-And then try again with 3-axis milling.
-From there, decide which results best suit your budget, time schedule, etc. and set that as optimal solution moving forward.
+Fortunately, especially for novices, the software can help them explore constraints, too.
+For example, you could set up a design for 3D printing and then try again with 3-axis milling.
+From there, you can decide which results best suit your budget, time schedule, etc., and set that as the optimal solution moving forward.

 Generative design yields hundreds of innovative design options in a short time—especially if the software is tapping the cloud for computing resources.

-It's then up to the user to evaluate tradeoffs.
-For example, even though two models meet specifications, option 1 might be lighter weight, while option 2 is slightly stronger.
+It's then up to the designer to evaluate tradeoffs.
+For example, even though two models meet specifications, option one might be lighter weight, while option two is slightly stronger.
 Both options work, but having more choices and the ability to prioritize features is always preferable.

 Image: A part generated for 3-axis milling, casting, and additive manufacturing.

-What does it look like when a generative design gets involved?
-See up close how a study might be set up and a part optimized in the video below.
+What does it look like when a generative design is leveraged?
+See how a study might be set up and a part optimized in this video: